Avir-AI/EEG_Applications_Hub/README.md

 <details>
   <summary>Pain assessment</summary>
+  Pain assessment is a critical yet challenging aspect of medical care, particularly in diagnosing and managing chronic pain conditions.
+Traditional methods often rely on subjective patient reports, which can be inconsistent and difficult to quantify.
+Recent advancements in machine learning (ML) and electroencephalography (EEG) offer promising new avenues for objective pain assessment.
+EEG, a non-invasive technique that measures electrical activity in the brain, can capture neural responses associated with pain.
+By applying ML algorithms to EEG data, researchers have begun to predict pain intensity, phenotypes, and treatment responses with significant accuracy, ranging from 57% to 100%.
+These technologies could revolutionize clinical pain management by providing reliable, objective biomarkers for pain, thus enhancing diagnostic precision and tailoring treatments more effectively.
+However, challenges such as heterogeneous methodologies and potential biases in studies highlight the need for standardized reporting and external validation to improve clinical translation and reliability.
+As the field advances, integrating EEG and AI into routine clinical practice holds the potential to significantly improve outcomes for patients suffering from chronic pain.

   **Useful Resources:**
   <li><a href="https://www.sciencedirect.com/science/article/pii/S1526590021003151">Systematic Review of the Effectiveness of Machine Learning Algorithms for Classifying Pain Intensity, Phenotype or Treatment Outcomes Using Electroencephalogram Data</a></li>